Frequently Asked Questions

 How many members are in the club?

 Pine Rivers Shire Council imposed a membership cap of 70 boats and this has continued when Seqwater took over the lake.
-Recent changes made by Seqwater has resulted in the membership cap being lifted to 90.
+Negotiations with Seqwater in 2017 resulted in the membership cap being lifted to 90.

 How many boats are allowed on the lake at any one time?